Mrtva priroda: Additional personnel

-Reception and "Na zapadu ništa novo" scandal
+Reception

 Three weeks after the album was released it sold 100,000 copies, which made Mrtva Priroda the fastest-selling album in the history of Yugoslav rock music.
 By the end of the year it sold more than 450,000 copies.
 Several songs became hits: "Neću da ispadnem životinja", "Pekar, lekar, apotekar", "Volim, volim žene" and "Na zapadu ništa novo".

+"Na zapadu ništa novo" scandal

-"Na zapadu ništa novo" (named after Erich Maria Remarque's novel All Quiet on the Western Front) was the band's first song with political undertones.
-Young Communist League of Yugoslavia's Bosnia-Herzegovina branch demanded Mrtva priroda be banned because of the lyrics "za ideale ginu budale" ("only fools die for their ideals") and "kreteni dižu bune i ginu" ("idiots organize uprisings and get killed") from the song.
-Arriving to Sarajevo to perform a concert during the album tour, Đorđević had to write an explanation for these problematic lyrics.
-The show organizers also made him sign a liability waiver regarding the performance of "Na zapadu ništa novo".
+"Na zapadu ništa novo" (named after Erich Maria Remarque's novel All Quiet on the Western Front) was the band's first song with direct political undertones.

+As a result, Yugoslav Socialist Youth League's Bosnia-Herzegovina branch (SSOBiH) demanded Mrtva priroda be banned because of its lyrics "za ideale ginu budale" ("only fools die for their ideals") and "kreteni dižu bune i ginu" ("idiots starting uprisings and getting killed").
+Arriving to Sarajevo in late February 1982 for a show at Skenderija as part of the album tour, Đorđević was forced into writing a public explanation for these specific lyrics that were deemed problematic.
+Still afraid that performing the song at the show might result in legal prosecution by the local communist authorities, the show organizers also made him sign a liability waiver in which he explicitly assumes any and all responsibility in a potential legal process.